a118n/k8s/README.md

-# Deploy local k8s cluster on KVM (libvirt) using Terraform and Ansible
+# Deploy local K8S cluster on KVM (libvirt) using Terraform and Ansible

 ## Prepare the host
-Some preliminary steps are required on the host (Fedora):
+Some preliminary steps are required on the host.
+Fedora, in this example.

 ### Disable SELinux
 ```